-The business described within this website was started before 1855 by the Martin family, German immigrants who became undertakers as part of a furniture business.
+The business described within this website was started in 1850 by the Martin family, German immigrants who became undertakers as part of a furniture business.
 This was common in those times due to the necessity of making coffins.

 In 1915, Charles Mansfield joined the business to do the embalming and undertaking responsibilities.
 Mr. Mansfield purchased this part of the business in 1919, and changed the name to Mansfield Funeral Home.
 The funeral home was moved to its present day location in 1927.